Weekly Schedule

 ⚠️ Note that in the weekly-schedule.js, we do not initialize the WSchedule object.

-On bigger screens, all the events are dynamically distributed on the table.
-The height of the table depends on time range and the height of the table row.
+On larger screens, all events are dynamically distributed on the table.
+The table height is determined by the time range and the height of each row in the table.

 The time range is set on the .w-schedule